 Governments and health organizations have identified an outbreak of a respiratory illness caused by a virus known as SARS-CoV-2 causing the COVID-19 outbreak.
 The World Health Organization has declared the outbreak a global pandemic.
 It was first detected in Wuhan City, Hubei Province, China, but has spread within China and all over the world.
 Various governments in Asia, Europe, North America, and elsewhere have instituted quarantines, shelter-in-place or stay-at-home orders, or restrictions on public gatherings as well as limitations on social interactions.
 These restrictions and limitations have had, and could further have, an adverse effect on the economies and financial markets of the countries where our products, or our customers' products, are sold resulting in an economic downturn that has had, and could further have, an effect on the demand for our products and our customers' products, growth rates in the industries in which we participate, and opportunities in those industries.
-This decrease in demand has caused us to operate roughly three quarters of our manufacturing facilities at a significantly reduced rate and close others.
 As a result of the decreased demand, our trade sales, earnings, liquidity, cash flow and financial condition have been and could be further materially negatively affected.

 We sell some of our products to certain manufacturing customers, particularly in the automotive industry, that have facilities where their workforce is unionized.
-Some unions have put pressure on manufacturers to close plants because of the COVID-19 pandemic.
+Some unions have put pressure on manufacturers to close plants because of the

+COVID-19 pandemic.
 It is possible that these unions may institute work stoppages based on the health and safety concerns of union members contracting COVID-19 in our customers' facilities.
 A work stoppage for any length of time could stop or reduce production in our customers' facilities, further negatively impacting the demand for our finished products, and further materially negatively impacting our trade sales, earnings, liquidity, cash flow and financial condition.